silviamaggi/smd-com/_posts/2020-12-04-undoing-toxic-dogmatism.md

   - photography
   - privacy
 description: 'Design, Digested 15.
 This week we look into the toxic dogmatism of digital design, how to design less, how to be more effective and more.'
-excerpt: 'Design, Digested 15.
-This week we look into the toxic dogmatism of digital design, how to design less, how to be more effective and more.'
+excerpt: 'This week we look into the toxic dogmatism of digital design, how to design less, how to be more effective and more.'
 featimage: true
 featimage-alt: "Design, Digested by Silvia Maggi"
 featimage-class: 'u-featured'